For Binary Capital’s investors, a public apology may fall short

 Actually, that’s probably not going to happen.

 Neither Teo nor investor Matt Mazzeo — who joined the firm more recently from Lowercase Capital — nor the firm’s investors have responded as of this writing to our questions about Caldbeck’s future.
-We can guess at what follows, and it doesn’t bode well for Caldwell, whose name is now mud, and whose investors have no choice other than to drop him if at all possible.
-(You can be sure that these investors — including the UCLA, Legacy Venture, and the female-led fund of funds firm Weathergage Capital — will be pressured from their own constituents to do so.)
+We can guess at what follows, however, and it doesn’t bode well for Caldwell, whose investors have no choice other than to drop him if at all possible.
+(We suspected this even before Silicon Valley’s top investors picked up their pitchforks.
+But you can be sure that these institutions — including the UCLA, Legacy Venture, and the female-led fund of funds firm Weathergage Capital — are feeling acutely pressured to act now.)

 How might that play out, exactly?
 Typically, venture funds have a “no fault” termination clause, meaning that if 70 to 75 percent of its investors — or “limited partners” — decide to invoke it, they can suspend the fund.